 Did you know that the nation’s television sets were once manufactured almost entirely here in Britain?
-In fact, at one time the most modern and largest TV factory in all of Europe was located just a few kilometres from the Museum at 8 Lidget Green, Bradford.
+In fact, at one time the most modern and largest TV factory in all of Europe was located just 1.5 miles from the museum at 8 Lidget Green, Bradford.

 1930: Radio Rentals is formed